mmorri10/CMBdetection-LupoLab/README.md

 # USAGE:
-cmb_detection(input file,path to cmb_threshold parameter file,diagnostics flag,semi-automatic detection flag);
+cmb_detection('input file','path to cmb_threshold parameter file in directory','diagnostics flag','semi-automatic detection flag');

 e.g.
 cmb_detection(‘test_swi.nii’, ‘/yourPath/cmb_detection_2018_nifti_protected’, ‘diagoff’, ‘semion’);

 *When diagoff, the script runs faster and does not produce intermediate files for optimization purposes.

 *When semion, the user-guided classification is enabled.

 Note: Please use MATLAB version(s) R2017+ for full functionality (i.e. slice scroll, window zoom) of the user-guided GUI.